What You Can Look Forward to with Reclaimed Wood

 It’s hard to find old-growth wood any longer.
 In fact, there are regulations in place that prevent many species from being harvested.
 This means if you wanted redwood or teak, for example, the only way to be able to get it is through the reclaimed wood process.

 Reclaimed lumber is getting easier, too.
 It may be considerably less expensive than if you were to try and purchase the wood new as well.
 This means you may be able to save $10 per square foot in some instances – and that can add up quickly.

 If you are going to use reclaimed wood, you have to take the approach of “buyer beware.”
 Not all sellers are going to guarantee their products.
-They may also have unrealistic pricing, which could lead to you getting poorly treated wood.
-It is also important that the wood you get is planed and kiln dried.
+They may also have unrealistic pricing, which could lead to you getting poorly treat wood.
+It is also important that the wood you get is plan and kiln dry.

 It is always going to be to your benefit to ask some questions.
 Before you get any kind of reclaimed wood.
 Also, you need to be patient as kiln drying can take longer than you might expect.
 However, when you can take advantage of the character.
 And beauty brought in from older wood, it is well worth the wait.